aaronfay/aaronfay-blog/source/_posts/aws-api-gateway-lambda-proxy.md

  - aws
  - lambda
 ---
-This is more of a "note to self" as much as a blog post, as well as I would like to get blogging again.
+This is more of a *note to self* as much as a blog post, as well as I would like to get blogging again.

 ## Lambda integration vs. Lambda-Proxy